aarron-lee/naive-react/README.md

 # Naive React

-A naive re-implementation of React.js, just as a learning experience
+A naive re-implementation of React.js, just as a learning experience for myself